wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getuserentrypoint-method.md

 ## <a name="parameters"></a>Parámetros
  `pToken`
- [out] Un puntero a una variable que recibe el punto de entrada.
+ [out] A pointer to a variable that receives the entry point.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, E_FAIL u otro código de error.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Encabezado**: CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vea también